tgm-team/tgm/README.md

 ## Quick Tour for New Users

-TGM provides a modular and efficient workflow for temporal graph learning.
 In this quick tour, you'll get an overview of the system design, see a minimal example, and learn how to explore pre-packaged examples and tutorials.

 ### System Design Overview